understanding-the-connected-home/book/values.md

 As our homes become more connected, we must preserve the ability to read, write and participate fully in them.

 An open source motto says: If you can't open it, you don't own it.
-We should all be able to open--and change--the things in our homes.
+We should all be able to open—and change—the things in our homes.

 ## Openness